maxant/kafka-data-consistency/mf/README.md

     - organise distribution if this is a one-off contract
   - terminate contract
   - replace contract
+- Billing
+  - initial, as well as recurring
 - Requisition Order
   - choose component
   - organise distribution